dhermes/ncaa-bracket-scenarios/README.md

 1. Run `update_national_bracket.py` to enter winners through the Sweet 16.
    This will create `complete_bracket_sweet_16.pkl`.

+1. Run `first_half_of_elite_8.py` to enter winners from the first day of the Elite 8.
+This creates `complete_bracket_first_half_of_elite_8.pkl`.
+   Note this leaves 4 games left in the Sweet 16, then 4 in Elite 8, then 2, then 1.
+In total, there are 11 left, with 2**11 = 2048 possible
+   outcomes left.

 ## Install Instructions

 pip install --upgrade selenium